See what happens next.

 - UNITE offers 9 different STEM projects and programs for students to join, participate and work on beyond the school day.

-- UNITE emphasizes 21st century success skills, habits, behaviors and attitudes equally as much as academic content.
+- UNITE emphasizes productive skills, habits, behaviors and attitudes equally as much as academic content.

 - UNITE is an approved proctoring site for the CompTIA IT Fundamentals+ exam -- an entry-level professional IT certification exam.

 - The first IUSD nanosatellite project started at UNITE with a grant from Irvine Public Schools Foundation.

 - UNITE works with local STEM companies to provide work-based learning opportunities through internships, apprenticeships, mentorships, and part-time work.